 StyleStyling differences such as modern furniture versus traditional.

-CraftThings that are handmade with skill as opposed to things that are factory produced.Tailoring products and services to customer needs and preferences.
+CraftThings that are handmade with skill as opposed to things that are factory produced.customer needs and preferences.

 VarietyVariety such as an ecommerce platform with a million products in stock versus one with a thousand products in stock.

-TermsTerms such as a retailer with a generous return policy versus one known for rejecting returns.Efficiency such as an electronic device that goes a day on a battery charge versus one that lasts 8 hours.In many cases, a firm dominates an industry simply because their products are more pleasing and productive to use.
+TermsTerms such as a retailer with a generous return policy versus one known for rejecting returns.Efficiency such as an electronic device that goes a day on a battery charge versus one that lasts 8 hours.pleasing and productive to use.

 CapabilitiesCapabilities such as an IT consultant that can source every role for a large project versus a consultant that can only source a few specialist roles.